nighthawkcoders/teacher_portfolio/_posts/2023-12-04-CSSE-tri2-oop-multi-player.md

 toc: false
 comments: false
 layout: post
-title: OOP, Multi Player
+title: OOP, Multiplayer
-description: Start discussion on setting up two or more players in a game.
-A key part of doing this is understanding all attributes in GameObject and GameEnv, serializing and esearilizing this information over the internet.
+description: Start a discussion on setting up two or more players in a game.
+A key part of doing this is understanding all attributes in GameObject and GameEnv, serializing and deserializing this information over the internet.
 type: ccc
 courses: { csse: {week: 18} }
 ---

-## Multi Player
+## Multiplayer
-This is a dialog on regarding consideration on how to make a Multi Player game.
+This is a dialog on how to make a Multiplayer game.

 ### Multiplayer Game Loop
 Adjust the game loop to accommodate real-time updates from the server.
 Touch Point: Modify the game loop to integrate server updates and adjust the timing mechanism.

 ### Player Actions
-Player actions (like moving, jumping) are likely handled locally on the client side.
+Player actions (like moving and jumping) are likely handled locally on the client side.
 In a multiplayer setup, these actions need to be sent to the server.
 Touch Point: Modify handlePlayerAction to emit player actions to the server.

 ### JSON Representation